Excel Notebook

 4. Values: amount → Sum, parking_id → Count

-5. Add slicer on city or parking_type
+5. Add a slicer on city or parking_type

-2. VLOOKUP / XLOOKUP to Enrich Data
+2. VLOOKUP / XLOOKUP to Add Information

 Reference table: station_code | station_name | city